Ankitrai2204/Krishi-Dost/README.md

 -----------------------------------------------------
 3. Online Farmers Store -->>
 Mission & Vision :

-To provide technology and services to farmers, merchants, and farm labourers to help them expand their business and provide them with a wider market.
+-To provide technology and services to farmers, merchants, and farm labourers to help them expand their business and provide them with a wider market.
 And to improve the present farming processes and to provide knowledge about recent agricultural issues.

-To provide a helping hand to the farmers and farm labourers in improving their lives through the medium of technology, thereby, improving the Agricultural Sector in the Indian Economy.
+-To provide a helping hand to the farmers and farm labourers in improving their lives through the medium of technology, thereby, improving the Agricultural Sector in the Indian Economy.